Vince-0/MSTeams-FreePBX/README.md

 By default the PJSIP NAT module does not present a FQDN in the CONTACT and VIA SIP headers so one can change this behavior in the module's source code.

-Asterisk under FreePBX is an easy way to connect a SIP SBC to MS Teams but any SIP switch/proxy like FreeSwitch or Kamailio could do it.
+Asterisk under FreePBX is an easy way to connect a SIP server with a GUI to MS Teams but any SIP switch/proxy like FreeSwitch or Kamailio could do it.

 MS Teams can route media (audio) directly between MS Teams users and the SBC to shorten the path media takes, greatly decreasing latency and network hops and so increasing call quality and reliability.
 This requires an ICE (Interactive Connectivity Establishment) server configured in Asterisk to offer its public IP as a candidate for peer to peer connections for VOIP.